SUSTAINABLE TREKKING IN NEPAL: HOW TO BE RESPONSIBLE ON YOUR HIKING ADVENTURE

 With so many trekkers comes a whole lotta poo (yep)… Bodily fluids are being “produced” at such high rates that it’s becoming hard to manage.
 It’s being washed into the streams during the monsoon season and infecting the water supply, which of course, is a major sanitary and human health concern.
 So please… Hold on to your business to the best of your ability until you find a suitable “drop off” location.
 If you can find a compost toilet, that’s even better.

 Once again, I know this isn’t always possible, especially if you fall ill on the trail, but do try your best wherever possible.

 Use Biodegradable Toiletries

-Once again, I’m sure it comes as no surprise that there aren’t any water filtration systems in the middle of the Himalayas.
-If you’re planning on using soap whilst trekking (seems obvious, but trust me… It might not be a common occurrence) then do ensure that your soap is both biodegradable and environmentally friendly.
+There obviously aren’t any water filtration systems in the middle of the Himalayas… So if you’re planning on using soap whilst trekking (seems obvious, but trust me, bathing isn’t a very common occurrence) then do ensure that your soap is both biodegradable and environmentally friendly.
 You don’t want to be damaging the fragile ecosystems with toxic soap if it happens to end up in the streams.

 In terms of other hygiene items, avoid any single-use packaging and pack sustainable/zero waste items wherever possible.
 Ladies, menstrual cups are the way to go.

 The flora in the Himalayas is incredibly delicate, so please tread carefully.
 Stick to the trails and leave little trace.
 It’s as simple as that.

 Avoid Riding a Horse if Possible

 The horses in the mountains are small and often malnourished.
 Being an animal friendly traveller doesn’t become of less importance when you’re in the mountains… It’s vital that you respect them and their health like you would anywhere else in the world.